 Florence Z. Wolsky (1923-2018) received a B.A. and M.A. in Art History, with a concentration in Classical Art, from Boston University.
 She joined the Department of Classical Art at the Museum of Fine Arts, Boston, in 1974, and was a member of the Department until 1991, when, at Estelle Brettman's request, she became the co-editor, with Amy Hirschfeld, of the unfinished publication, Vaults of Memory.
 With Prof. Emily Vermeule, Ms. Wolsky is the co-author of Toumba tou Skourou, the publication of the Harvard University-Museum of Fine Arts, Boston archaeological excavation in northwest Cyprus.
 Ms. Wolsky was a founding board member of the International Catacomb Society, and for over two decades served on its Executive Board as Secretary.

 Jessica Dello Russo became executive director of the International Catacomb Society in 2015.
-Among the projects she has created and launched for the ICS are its DAPICS image archive, the BiblioSelect indices of studies on the Ancient Mediterranean, the "Luminaria" blog, and the on-going digitization of ICS founder Estelle Shohet Brettman's rich archive of manuscripts, letters, and notes.
+Among the projects she has created and curated for the ICS are its DAPICS image archive, the BiblioSelect indices of studies of the Ancient Mediterranean, the "Luminaria" blog, and the on-going digitization of ICS founder Estelle Shohet Brettman's rich archive of manuscripts, letters, and notes.
 Jessica is also a doctoral candidate at the Vatican's Institute for Christian Archaeology in Rome as a specialist on Roman topography, funerary archaeology, and history of antiquarianism and archaeology from the Middle Ages to the present.
-Among her archaeological and archival discoveries are pieces of the so-called "Sarcophagus of the Menorah" from the Jewish Catacombs of Vigna Randanini, the Jewish catacomb of Vigna Cimarra, long believed inaccessible, and the unpublished documentation of the original excavations of Jewish catacombs in Rome from the mid-19th century to the early 20th century, all of which the International Catacomb Society has published in its "Roma Subterranea Judaica" series.
+Among her archaeological and archival discoveries are pieces of the so-called "Sarcophagus of the Menorah" from the Jewish Catacombs of Vigna Randanini, the Jewish catacomb of Vigna Cimarra, long believed inaccessible, and the unpublished documentation of the original excavations of Jewish catacombs in Rome from the mid-19th century to the early 20th century, some of which the International Catacomb Society has published in its "Roma Subterranea Judaica" series.
 Dello Russo's doctoral thesis, "The Doubtful Catacombs: Jewish Shadows of Subterranean Christian Rome", confronts long-standing issues of Jewish tomb location, layout, and style in Ancient Rome.